-- a) Given the history of industrial uses in the Planning District, there is potential for existing site contamination.
-Prior to development approval, a proponent must demonstrate to the satisfaction of the Town, in consultation with other regulatory agencies, that the environmental condition of the subject property is suitable for the proposed land use and will not result in adverse effects to human health or the natural environment. - b) It is anticipated that the Town will develop a protocol for the review of development applications on potentially contaminated sites.
-Once approved by Council, development applications relating to lands within the Planning District shall be subject to the provisions of that protocol, as well as the provisions of this Secondary Plan. - c) If it is determined by a Qualified Person (as defined by the Environmental Protection Act) through an Environmental Site Assessment process that a property or portion thereof cannot be appropriately remediated to a condition suitable for uses proposed in the approved land use designation identified in this Secondary Plan, the Town may withhold development approvals and review the land use designation.
+- d) It is anticipated that the Town will develop a protocol for the review of development applications on potentially contaminated sites, including requirements for lands proposed to be conveyed to the Town.
+Upon the approval of such protocol by the Town, development applications for the Planning District shall be subject to the provisions of the protocol effective at the time of the development application, as well as the provisions of this Secondary Plan. - e) The Town shall not approve development applications where it is determined that a property or portion thereof contains contaminants that cannot be appropriately remediated to an acceptable level suitable for the proposed uses in the approved land use designation identified in this Secondary Plan.
+In such circumstances the Town shall review the land use designation to address site contamination constraints.

-9.6.2 Required Studies
+9.7.2 Required Studies